Thomas Taylour, 1st Marquess of Headfort1

 Consanguinity Index=0.0%

-Charles Cospatrick Archibald Douglas-Home, 13th Earl of Home was born on 29 December 1873.1 He was the son of Charles Alexander Douglas-Home, 12th Earl of Home and Maria Grey.1 He married Lady Lillian Lambton, daughter of Frederick William Lambton, 4th Earl of Durham and Beatrix Bulteel, on 14 July 1902 at London, England.2 He died on 11 July 1951 at age 77.1
+Charles Cospatrick Archibald Douglas-Home, 13th Earl of Home was born on 29 December 1873.1 He was the son of Charles Alexander Douglas-Home, 12th Earl of Home and Maria Grey.1 He married Lady Lillian Lambton, daughter of Frederick William Lambton, 4th Earl of Durham and Beatrix Bulteel, on 14 July 1902 at London, EnglandG.2 He died on 11 July 1951 at age 77.1

-Charles Cospatrick Archibald Douglas-Home, 13th Earl of Home was educated at Eton College, Eton, Berkshire, England.1 He was educated at Christ Church College, Oxford University, Oxford, Oxfordshire, England.1 He was awarded the honorary degree of Doctor of Law (LL.D.) by Glasgow University, Glasgow, Lanarkshire, Scotland.1 He fought in the First World War, where he was mentioned in despatches.1 He gained the rank of officer in the service of the 3rd and 4th Battalions, Cameronians.1 He succeeded to the title of 18th Lord Home [S., 1473] on 30 April 1918.1 He succeeded to the title of 3rd Baron Douglas of Douglas, co.
-Lanark [U.K., 1875] on 30 April 1918.1 He succeeded to the title of 13th Earl of Home [S., 1605] on 30 April 1918.1 He succeeded to the title of 13th Lord Dunglas [S., 1605] on 30 April 1918.1 He gained the rank of Honorary Colonel in the service of the Lanarkshire Yeomanry.1 He was decorated with the award of Territorial Decoration (T.D.).1 He held the office of Vice-Lord-Lieutenant of Berwickshire in 1922.1 He held the office of Lord-Lieutenant of Berwickshire.1 He was invested as a Knight, Order of the Thistle (K.T.) in 1930.1 He held the office of Justice of the Peace (J.P.) for Berwickshire.1 He held the office of Justice of the Peace (J.P.) for Glasgow.1 He held the office of Captain of the Royal Company of Archers.1
+He was educated at Eton College, Windsor, Berkshire, EnglandG.1 He was educated at Christ Church, Oxford University, Oxford, Oxfordshire, EnglandG.1 He was awarded the honorary degree of Doctor of Law (LL.D.) by Glasgow University, Glasgow, Lanarkshire, ScotlandG.1 He fought in the First World War, where he was mentioned in despatches.1 He gained the rank of officer in the 3rd and 4th Battalions, Cameronians.1 He succeeded as the 13th Earl of Home [S., 1605] on 30 April 1918.1 He succeeded as the 3rd Baron Douglas of Douglas, co.
+Lanark [U.K., 1875] on 30 April 1918.1 He succeeded as the 18th Lord Home [S., 1473] on 30 April 1918.1 He succeeded as the 13th Lord Dunglas [S., 1605] on 30 April 1918.1 He gained the rank of Honorary Colonel in the Lanarkshire Yeomanry.1 He was awarded the Territorial Decoration (T.D.)1 He held the office of Vice-Lord-Lieutenant of Berwickshire in 1922.1 He held the office of Lord-Lieutenant of Berwickshire.1 He was appointed Knight, Order of the Thistle (K.T.) in 1930.1 He held the office of Justice of the Peace (J.P.) for Glasgow.1 He held the office of Justice of the Peace (J.P.) for Berwickshire.1 He held the office of Captain of the Royal Company of Archers.1

 Children of Charles Cospatrick Archibald Douglas-Home, 13th Earl of Home and Lady Lillian Lambton